-While at university Milne indulged his passion for writing by editing the student magazine, Granta and despite majoring in mathematics it seemed Milne was destined for a literary career when, after a stint as a freelance writer he was appointed Assistant Editor of Punch Magazine.
-Milne’s talent was rewarded when in 1910 a collection of his magazine articles – ‘The Day’s Play’ – was published and so it would seem his ambition to write and be a writer fully realised – until the outbreak of war changed things once more.
+While at university Milne indulged his passion for writing by editing the student magazine, Granta.
+Despite majoring in mathematics it seemed Milne was destined for a literary career when, after a stint as a freelance writer he was appointed Assistant Editor of Punch Magazine.
+Milne’s talent was rewarded when, in 1910, a collection of his magazine articles: ‘The Day’s Play’ – was published.
+It seemed his ambition to write and be a writer was finally realised until outbreak of war changed things once more. ‘

 Your Country Needs You!

 ‘Just as he was settling down to his tea, a shell came over and blew him to pieces.’